 National Society of Genetic Counselors (NSGC) website.

-If you are interested in genetic counseling in Nebraska you can contact Munroe Meyer Institute at (402) 559-6418, toll-free at (800) 559-3937, ext 96418, or connect to the Munroe-Meyer Institute Genetics Clinic.
-Munroe-Meyer Institute offers genetics clinics in Omaha, and in Kearney, North Platte, and Scottsbluff on a quarterly basis.
+If you are interested in genetic counseling in Nebraska, contact Munroe Meyer Institute at (402) 559-6418, toll-free at (800) 559-3937, ext 96418, or connect to the Munroe-Meyer Institute Genetics Clinic.
+Munroe-Meyer Institute offers genetics clinics in Omaha, Kearney, North Platte, and Scottsbluff.

 Health Care Practitioners

-Please download theDown Syndrome HandoutSíndrome de Down Folletoto provide to your patients.
+Please download theDown Syndrome Handoutto provide your patients.
+It is available in the following languages:

 Support Organizationsin Nebraska